-A student’s principal supervisor and Head of Academic Group have overall responsibility for the retention and storage of the student’s research data and materials.
+A student’s principal supervisor and Academic Head have overall responsibility for the retention and storage of the student’s research data and materials.
 They must also ensure that the student is aware of his/her obligations as a researcher in respect of research data and materials, in particular those set out in section 2.7.

 The College retains its responsibility for the management of a student’s data and primary materials after the student’s departure.